HiSpec: Hierarchical Speculative Decoding for LLMs: Ablation Study

 \section{Ablation Study}

-\ours{} comprises three key design parameters, namely, the number of tokens produced by the draft layer per step ($N_d$), the number of tokens tentatively accepted by the intermediate verifier ($N_i$), and the intermediate verifier layer itself ($L_i$).
+\ours{} comprises three design parameters-- the intermediate verifier layer itself ($L_i$), the number of tokens produced by the draft layer per step ($N_d$), and the number of tokens tentatively accepted by the intermediate verifier ($N_i$).
 We analyze the impact of these parameters on \ours{}'s throughput using the ShareGPT dataset and Llama3-8B model.

-As discussed in Section~\ref{sec:balance_intermediate} (and more details in Appendix~\ref{app:llama3_selection}), we use one-fourth of the model as the intermediate verifier because it maximizes both throughput and token acceptance rates (consistent with the default \ours{}).
-We use this implementation to study the impact of the other two design parameters ($N_d$ and $N_i$).
+$\triangleright$ \textbf{Intermediate verifier layer ($L_i$):} As already discussed in the design Section~\ref{sec:balance_intermediate}, setting one-fourth of the model as the intermediate verifier maximizes throughput (and more details in Appendix~\ref{app:llama3_selection}).
+We use this default configuration to study the impact of the other two parameters ($N_d$ and $N_i$).

-$\triangleright$ \textbf{Impact of number of draft tokens per step ($N_d$):} A large number of draft tokens per step generally increases the number of tokens flushed in case an incorrect token is identified in the sequence.
-Moreover, it also increases the latency of intermediate verification as a larger batch of draft tokens must be verified in parallel.
+$\triangleright$ \textbf{Impact of number of draft tokens per step ($N_d$):} Too many draft tokens per step often increases the number of tokens flushed in case an incorrect token is identified.
+It also increases the latency of intermediate verification as a larger batch of draft tokens must be verified in parallel.
 Figure~\ref{fig:ni_variation}(a) shows that the throughput decreases with increasing $N_d$, which is consistent with our expectation.
 The default implementation of \ours{} uses $N_d=2$.

-$\triangleright$ \textbf{Impact of number of tokens tentatively accepted ($N_i$):} Like $N_d$, a large number of tentatively accepted tokens awaiting target verification also increases the number of tokens flushed and regenerated in the event of a verification mismatch.
-Figure~\ref{fig:ni_variation}(b) shows that the throughput decreases with increasing $N_i$, which is consistent with our expectation.
+$\triangleright$ \textbf{Impact of number of tokens tentatively accepted ($N_i$):} Similarly, too many tentatively accepted tokens awaiting target verification also increase the number of tokens flushed and regenerated if the target model finds an inaccurate token.
+Figure~\ref{fig:ni_variation}(b) shows that the throughput decreases with increasing $N_i$, as we expect.
 By default, \ours{} uses $N_i=4$.

+We also study an adaptive $N_d$ and $N_i$ selection policy that can be used to tune these parameters in real-time depending on the token acceptance rates to attain even higher throughput benefits.
+We present these details in Appendix-\ref{app:adapt-select}.